4km3/hms/docs/day1/containers/slides/containers.md

 #### Dockerfiles

-Dockerfile is the script to build a docker image.
-Docker images are cumulative and incremental.
-Every Dockerfile has a FROM section, i mean, what’s the "base" image form it comes.
-Many distributions and applications, already have docker images published in dockerhub.
-We could use them as FROM to add or customize for our use.
+- A Dockerfile is the script to build a docker image.
+- Docker images are cumulative and incremental.
+- Every Dockerfile has a FROM section, to specify what’s the "base" image it comes from.
+- Many distributions and applications, already have docker images published in dockerhub.
+- We could use them as FROM to add or customize for our use.

 ---